 Integrating with code?
 The SDK Overview covers client libraries for TypeScript, Python, and Go.
 Pick your language and start calling the evaluator from application code.

-Open Source and Platform
+Open Source

 The Tenor language, evaluator, CLI, and static analysis tools are open source.
 You can write contracts, evaluate them, and run static analysis entirely locally.